BestTimesToVisit.com Logo

 Songthaews (Red Trucks)

-These are the most common and budget-friendly way to get around Koh Samui.
-They operate like shared taxis on fixed routes, picking up and dropping off passengers along the main roads.
-They're perfect for short to medium distances between popular beach towns and villages.
+These converted pickup trucks are the most common and affordable way to get around Koh Samui.
+They operate on fixed routes, picking up and dropping off passengers anywhere along the main roads.
+They're perfect for short to medium distances and getting a feel for local life.

 Scooter/Motorbike Rental

-Renting a scooter offers the ultimate freedom and flexibility to explore Koh Samui at your own pace, venturing into hidden coves and local markets.
-It's ideal for independent travelers who want to discover less accessible parts of the island.
+Renting a scooter offers the ultimate freedom to explore Koh Samui at your own pace, accessing hidden beaches and remote villages.
+It's ideal for independent travelers who are comfortable riding in traffic.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.